HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Structural Patterns.md

 ### Solution

-In the same way a usb-c interface is usable on a usb 2.0 using an adapter, you can use an incompatible service on a client as a compatible instance using the adapter pattern.
+In the same way a usb-c interface is usable on a usb 2.0 using an adapter, you can use an incompatible dependency on a client as a compatible instance using the adapter pattern.

+Say you have an instance of `AbstractDependency` (it could be any realization of `AbstractDependency`), that needs to be used like an instance of `RequiredInterface` by some client.
+In this example, the `RequiredInterface`'s `method()` works the same way as `AbstractDependency`'s `dependencyMethod()`.
+But unfortunately they have different names, thus creating the incompatibility.

+You can rename `dependencyMethod()` into `method()` and change `RealDependency`'s abstraction from `AbstractDependency` to `RequiredInterface`.
+This will fix the incompatibility but it will break existing clients of `AbstractDependency` since the method names have been changed.
+To avoid breaking clients of `RealDependency` you instead make it so that `RealDependency` realizes both `AbstractDependency` and `RequiredInterface`.
+This will fix the incompatibility without affecting any client code but this introduces redundant code and violates the Interface Segregation Principle.
+If `RealDependency` has specializations, it will clutter its specializations with redundant code as well.

-Say you have an instance of `AbstractService` (it could be any realization of `AbstractService`), that needs to be used like an instance of `RequiredInterface` by some client.
-What you need to do is to create an adapter to `AbstractService` called `ServiceAdapter` which realizes `RequiredInterface`.
-To adapt the instance of `AbstractService`, you have to compose it inside the `ServiceAdapter`.
-So that `serviceMethod1()` is adapted to `method1()`.
+What you need to do is to create an adapter to `AbstractDependency` called `Adapter` which realizes `RequiredInterface`.
+To adapt the instance of `AbstractDependency`, you have to compose it inside the `Adapter`.
+This way `dependencyMethod()` is now adapted to `requiredMethod()`.

 ![adapter](https://raw.githubusercontent.com/HowDoIGitHelp/CMSC23MDNotes/master/Markdown%20Lecture%20Notes%20and%20Lab%20Exercises/uml/adapter.svg)

-Whenever, a `ServiceAdapter` calls `method1()` it instead delegates the behavior to the embedded service, which instead calls `serviceMethod1()`
+Whenever, an instance of `Adapter` calls `method()` it instead delegates the behavior to the embedded `dependency`, which instead calls `dependencyMethod()`

 ### Example